 Radisson Blu Hotel Hamburg, Modernist hotel and architectural monument in St. Pauli, Germany

-The building, designed by architects Jost Schramm and Gerd Pempelfort, opened in 1973 as Loews Hamburg Plaza before undergoing several management and name changes.
+The building was designed by architects Jost Schramm and Gerd Pempelfort and opened in 1973 under the name Loews Hamburg Plaza.
+Since then it has undergone several ownership and name changes while maintaining its role as an architectural landmark.

 Location: Hamburg-Mitte